-Land: Southern Illinois University Carbondale is well endowed with a number of different forest types and agricultural land which are available to the Department of Forestry for teaching and research purposes.
+Land: Southern Illinois University Carbondale is well endowed with a number of different forest types and agricultural land which are available to the Forestry Program for teaching and research purposes.

 In particular, we are conducting or planning research and demonstration programs on forest plots and experimental fields of the 3000 acres of the University and its experimental farms.